But knowing when, why, and where to use them is another story.

 When callout extensions show up on your ads, you can have anywhere from two to six at once in addition to your ad text.

-With callout extensions, you have to keep the text short.
-There is a 25 character limit but try to shoot for even less.
+There is a 25 character limit for each callout extension, but try to keep them even shorter..